zmess24/personal-website-nextjs/src/posts/intro-to-word-embeddings-with-word2vec.md

 Balancing the window size is crucial: too small a window might miss out on essential context, while too large a window might introduce noise by including less relevant words.
 Thus, selecting an appropriate window size is key to optimizing Word2Vec for specific applications.

-So that will be our goal creating our training data - for every word in our corpus, we will try to generate up to 4 training samples based on a fixed window size of 2.
+So that will be our goal in creating our training data - for every word in our corpus, we will try to generate up to 4 training samples based on a fixed window size of 2.
 For example, if we take the sentence:

 `Recently, artificial neural networks have been able to surpass many previous approaches in performance`